Relational Somatic Therapy. Reconnect with the wisdom of your body.

 My approach is rooted in somatic therapy, which means I believe our bodies hold onto our life story—the big, sweeping highs and the murky, painful lows.
 Somewhere along the line, I realized something profound: healing doesn’t just happen in our minds; it happens in our bodies, in all those physical places that absorb life’s little shocks.
 Talking can be helpful, sure.
 But some things live in us too deeply for words alone to reach.
 When we slow down and tune into the body, there’s this uncanny wisdom that starts to surface.

-It’s not easy; it can be scary and surprising and beautiful, but always entirely worth it.
+It can be scary and surprising and beautiful, but always entirely worth it.
 My hope is to help you feel lighter, more alive, and ready to reach out for the life that makes your heart hum.

 THE BASIS OF MY APPROACH